Nifallu/Nifallu/README.md

 # Hi there! 👋 I'm Hillary

 👯 I’m looking to collaborate on new projects!!

 hill_a_ray@hotmail.com
 Lake Hiawatha NJ

+Some of my experiences with various tools and technologies include:
 ## Skills

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)